Tonislava/xray-cloud-mig/README.md

 optional arguments:
   -h, --help            show this help message and exit -manualTestlist MANUALTESTLIST
-                        Pass as input the list of test keys, for whom step information will be retrieved (default: will try to get steps for all tests).
+                        Pass the list of test keys  as input, for whom step information will be retrieved (default: will try to get steps for all tests).
   -export EXPORT        Export list of Test Execs fully processed (Important: Only Test Exec that were fully importorted are loogged in this file.If a Test
                         Exec is not present in the file its as not been processed or is in unstable situation.
   -ignore IGNORE        Pass as input a list of onpremise keys, to be ignored (default: will try to get test defined in the JQL query).